nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Saving changes in a fosterer's details: `save`

-Saves changes in details of the fosterer made in the profile page.
+Saves changes in details of the fosterer which you have made in the profile page.

 <div markdown="span" class="alert alert-danger">